 1. Act as Ann and say how to get ready for a trip to Britain.

-to pack a tourist bag to buy presents to take a camera to get souvenirs to plan a route to land at ... to have a chance to go to ... to discover the mystery of ... to look forward to ... to explore
+- to pack a tourist bag

+- to buy presents

+- to take a camera

+- to get souvenirs

+- to plan a route

 2. Act as Mike and describe your expectations from your trip to Britain.